-Refreshing, healthy, delicious and relaxing, this Blueberry Lavender Smoothie is plant-based and completely stress-free.
+Refreshing, healthy, delicious and relaxing, this Blueberry Lavender Smoothie is plant-based and so easy to make.

 There is something about lavender that just makes me happy.
 The fragrance reminds me of simpler times as a young girl visiting my grandmother.

 She had these lavender soaps in her bathroom and I always loved the smell.
 It just smelled clean and fresh.

 I recently visited my local Savory Spice Shop and I felt like a kid in a candy store.
 I stumbled on culinary lavender which got me crazy excited and knew I had to:

 It might sound strange to put lavender in a smoothie but it was just enough to make it fragrant and not over-powering.
 In foods such as this smoothie, lavender is slightly sweet but still very slightly floral.